 Social Security is a federal benefits program that provides financial benefits to more than 60 million Americans every month.
-Retirees, people with disabilities, and their families are eligible to receive Social Security benefits as long as they paid into the program in the past—typically, via money taken out of their paychecks.
+Retirees, people with disabilities, and their families can receive benefits as long if they paid into the program in the past—typically, via money taken out of their paychecks.

 Today, more than 170 million Americans pay into Social Security and 25% of families receive income from the program.
 It isn’t designed to be the sole source of retirement income for workers, but as a way to replace a percentage of each worker’s pre-retirement earnings.
 The basis of a nest egg, in other words.

-This is why every person’s Social Security benefits align with his or her past earned income and age at retirement.
+This is why every person’s benefits align with his or her past earned income and age at retirement.

-Every American worker pays into the Social Security system through taxes, including you!
+Every American worker pays into the system through taxes, including you!
 If you’re employed, you pay 6.2% of your wages to Social Security and your employer pays another 6.2%.
-However, your Social Security tax contributions aren’t held in a special account with your name on it.
+However, your tax contributions aren’t held in a special account with your name on it.
 Rather, the OASDI taxes you pay now are used to fund the people currently receiving Social Security.

-By the time you’re ready to retire and collect Social Security benefits, a younger generation’s tax dollars will be paying for your monthly Social Security income.
+By the time you’re ready to retire and collect benefits, a younger generation’s tax dollars will be paying for your monthly income.

 Why There’s Hope

 The current status of Social Security isn’t quite at the doomsday level that some numbers-crunchers suggest it is.
-Even if we use the worst-case scenario, we still have plenty of time to address Social Security problems before the year 2035 arrives.
-The program is flexible; it has been adjusted in the past.
+Even if we use the worst-case scenario, we still have plenty of time to address the problems before the year 2035 arrives.
+The program is flexible, as it has been adjusted in the past.